-New tires are needed if any of the following conditions exist (refer to for the specified replacement tires):
+New tires are needed if any of the following conditions exist (refer to Specifications → Specifications →

 - Tread wear bars become visible on the tread surfaces. - Tire cords or fabric become visible through cracked sidewalls, snags or deep cuts. - Bumps, bulges or slits in the tire. - Punctures, cuts, or other damage to the tire that cannot be repaired.